nataliepopescu/MinimalRustImport/BREADCRUMBS.md

+# SCUBA libs

 As of now, all dependencies compile.
 Next, let's test out SCUBA-specific code.
+This will hopefully resolve two possible errors: (1) SCUBA code that may not compile on different architectures, and (2) dependency version conflicts across all of core/tank's dependencies.

+I create two softlinks, `core` (pointing to the scuba core library) and `tank` (pointing to the tank library).

+Let's first test out `core` (replace "simple" with "core" in `app/build.gradle` and `/app/src/main/java/com/example/minimalrustimport/MainActivity.kt`).

+TODO: remove all warnings from core/tank.

+Core works!
+Now let's try TANK.

+TANK works too!
+Woohooo!